General Conference Information:

 Strands are similar to the educational tracks featured in previous years!
-To help define them, we’ll be providing sample sessions below each strand.
-Please be creative—sessions that cover every content area and practice setting can fit within these strands, and we want to hear from you!
+To help define them, sample sessions are provided below each strand title.
+You can learn more about strands here

 How do you define “learning formats”?

 *Individuals who wish to submit proposals to present at the Community of Colleges, Universities, and Research (CUR) Research Poster Session; the Community of Colleges, Universities, and Research (CUR) Oral Research Presentation Session; the Assembly of Higher Education (AHE) Undergraduate Research Poster Session; the Council for Accreditation Faculty/Student Poster Presentations; the Community of Apparel, Textiles, and Design Juried Design Showcase and Exhibition; or the Community of Elementary, Secondary, and Adult Education Curriculum Showcase should NOT submit them through this system.
-Information on submitting individual proposals for these functions will be posted under the "Calls for Proposals" menu.
+Information on submitting individual proposals for these functions will be posted on the "Call for Other Event Guidelines"page.

 Who decides what is in the conference program?

 All sessions are evaluated based on merit by qualified reviewers, and Concurrent Sessions are blind-reviewed.
-Proposal submitters will be informed of their submission’s status by January 2018.
-If you have any further questions, please feel free to contact Sara Tantillo at email@example.com
+Proposal submitters were informed of their proposal's status in mid-January 2018.
+If you have any further questions, please feel free to contact Sara Tantillo at email@example.com.

 If your committee is interested in having a business meeting, choose the board or business meeting category.
 AAFCS will NOT schedule any community or committee meetings if they are not submitted.
 Workshops that are being proposed by AAFCS Communities or Committees should be submitted as Concurrent Sessions within the relevant strand.
 If your Community would like to hold a ticketed meal function, please submit in the meal function category.
 Remember, every ticketed meal must have an educational component and fall within one of the strands.

-The proposal submission system will open September 15th and close on October 16th.
+The proposal submission system is open now and will close on October 16th.
 Proposal submitters will be informed of their proposal’s status by January 2018.

 Do I hold an AAFCS credential?

-You do if you took an AAFCS competency exam, passed the exam, paid a fee, and continue to pay a maintenance fee and report the required number of Professional Development Units (PDUs).
+You hold a credential if you took an AAFCS competency exam, passed the exam, paid a fee, and continue to pay a maintenance fee and report the required number of Professional Development Units (PDUs).
 AAFCS offers one broad field credential and four concentration credentials in family and consumer sciences: